Nonanalytic Structure of Effective Potential at Finite Temperature on Compactified Space: Introduction

 In our previous two papers, referred to as I \cite{sakatake2022} and II \cite{sakatake2024}, we determined all the power-type nonanalytic terms in the one-loop finite-temperature effective potential of a scalar field obeying periodic boundary conditions on a $D$-dimensional spacetime, $S_{\tau}^1\times R^{D-(p+1)}\times \prod_{i=1}^pS_i^1$.
 In particular, we developed a new important formula called a mode recombination formula in the paper II and this formula enables a reformulation of the finite-temperature effective potential, thereby elucidating the origin of the nonanalytic terms.
 Although the origin of the nonanalytic terms is initially expressed using the modified Bessel functions of the second kind with multiple mode summations, we showed that, by employing the integral representations for the function together with the analytical extension of the mode summations, it can be recast as contour integrals in the complex plane.
 The subsequent evaluation of the relevant residues makes it possible to extract all the power-type nonanalytic terms in a straightforward manner.
 The mode recombination formula clearly shows that the emergence of nonanalytic terms is closely related to the existence of zero modes, making it a powerful tool for understanding the physical origin of such terms.
 As an immediate corollary, we also showed that fermion fields, whose zero modes are absent due to their statistics, exhibit no nonanalytic terms.

 In this paper we derive a new remarkable expression of the finite-temperature effective potential in one-loop approximation by using extensively the mode recombination formula.
-The formula enables a clear separation of the effective potential into a part that contains analytic terms and a part that remains purely analytic.
-We demonstrate that the effective potential possesses two physically important types of nonanalytic terms with respect to the field-dependent mass: power-type and logarithmic-one.
+The formula enables a clear separation of the effective potential into a part that contains nonanalytic terms and a part that remains purely analytic ones.
+We demonstrate that the effective potential possesses two physically important types of nonanalytic terms with respect to the field-dependent mass: power type and logarithmic one.
 These nonanalytic terms are obtained by the evaluation of the residues in a systematic and comprehensive manner.
-In the case of a real scalar field obeying the periodic boundary condition for the spatial $S_i^1~(i=1,\cdots, p)$ direction, we find that the nonanalytic structure of the finite-temperature effective potential turns out to be highly characteristic, depending on whether the spacetime dimensions, $D$ and the total number of $S^1_i$, $p+1$ are even or odd.
+In the case of a real scalar field obeying the periodic boundary condition for the spatial $S_i^1~(i=1,\cdots, p)$ direction, we find that the nonanalytic structure of the finite-temperature effective potential turns out to be highly characteristic; the two types never appear simultaneously.

 We further show that, for fermion fields with arbitrary boundary conditions for the spatial $S_i^1$ direction, the application of the mode recombination formula renders the finite-temperature effective potential into a form in which nonanalytic terms can be analyzed more transparently.
 As a consequence, in addition to the absence of the power-type nonanalytic terms as shown in the paper II, we find that the logarithmic-type nonanalytic term does not appear either regardless of the values of $D$ and $p+1$.
 The result in the case of the fermion also holds for the case of the scalar that satisfies the antiperiodic boundary condition for at least one spatial $S_i^1$ direction.